Frequently Asked Questions

 How long does it take to get my lab results?

 Many routine results are sent to the physician within 24 hours of collection, but some test results may take longer.
+We offer access to your lab results by contacting Client Services at (937) 297-8260.

 Am I able to order my own lab tests?